 Shaping Italian Focaccia Bread

-- Mold to the Pan – after the fourth stretch and fold, immediately transfer it to a 9×13 pan coated with 1/4 cup olive oil.
+- Mold to the Pan – after the fourth stretch and fold, immediately transfer it to a 9×13 non-stick pan coated with 1/4 cup olive oil.
 Turn the dough and gently stretch to the edges.
 If it is difficult to stretch, rest for 15 minutes and try again, then cover and rest for 45-60 minutes.

 - Dimples – dip fingers in water and poke fingertips into dough going straight down in a quick motion like playing the piano.
 Go over the dough 2-3 times to create plenty of dimples.